cloudymax/CloudyDevDotNet/README.md

-# Static website hosting on Azure Blob Storage for ~$0.05 /month
+# Static website hosting for ~$0.05 /month

+My personal website, hosted in an Azure Storage Blob with a CDN and custom domain.

 ## 1. Install the Azure CLI